As a capstone to a series of articles on sustainability assessments, we look at consultation in place planning and early feasibility studies.

 In two workshops we asked participants to think about both the intuitive notion of the importance of a matter and the range of outcomes possible for that matter.
 One group included a community environment group; the other involved near neighbours and tourism business operators.

 It is intuitive that something that affects something the community values highly should be given greater weight in decision-making.
 However, we also need to consider how sensitive a criterion is to small changes in outcomes.
-Other things being equal, the larger the range of possible outcomes, the more interested the decision-maker will be and the greater the weight that should be assigned.
+Other things being equal, the larger the range of possible outcomes on a criterion, the more interested the decision-maker will be in that criterion and the greater the weight that should be assigned.

 Like buying a car